Search

 In this module we’ll cover:

-• Introduction to working with potassium hydroxide (KOH).
+• Introduction to working with KOH.

 • KOH purity setting in soap calculators.

-• Testing the purity of KOH.
+• Testing the purity of KOH to create clear, rather than cloudy, soap.

 • KOH concentration in lye solution.